adminarchitect/core/docs/Customization/dashboard.md

 Dashboard probably is the most-visited by administrators page of every admin panel!
 And Admin Architect doesn't want to be an exception.

-The main dashboard template is located at `resources/views/vendor/administrator/layouts/dashboard.blade.php`

 You decide the number of widgets, their position and their content...

 It may be a simple Counter or a complex Graph - it doesn't mater...